seud0nym/tch-gui-unhide/adguard/README.md

-# Replacing dnsmasq with AdGuard Home on a Telstra Technicolor Gateway Device
+# Replacing dnsmasq with AdGuard Home on a Technicolor Gateway Device
 The following instructions are based on this post on the OpenWRT forums: https://forum.openwrt.org/t/howto-running-adguard-home-on-openwrt/51678

-The instructions have been adapted for use on the Telstra branded Technicolor devices.
+The instructions have been adapted for use on Technicolor devices.

+**_NOTE_:** These scripts have only been tested on Telstra branded devices.

 **Please read the following notes carefully to decide if this solution is right for you!**